IntelliTect/Documentation/Myriad/Applications.md

 # Applications
 Applications are the whole reason we use Myriad.
 Applications are the projects that need to be completed.
 You can set up [Events and Tasks](Events.md) that lets you manage the who, what, and when of the production process.
 You can see its history, and previously completed events, and impact.
-To create a new application you must do so in the [Admin Pages](Admin-Pages.md#Applications).
+To create a new application you first need to have an [Application Type](Application-Types.md) and then create the new application in the [Admin Pages](Admin-Pages.md#Applications).

 ---
 ## Application Screen
-To open an application and view its details, you can find and click the application from many places including the environment details screen, and the event screen if the event impacts the application.
+To open an application and view its details, you can find and click the application from many places including the [Environment](Environments.md) details screen, and the event screen if the event impacts the application.
 At the top you can see the environment, application name, status and impact.

 <img src="Media/Applications.png">